 For operation on the same carrier, if an SRS configured by the higher parameter SRS-PosResource collides with a scheduled PUSCH, the SRS is dropped in the symbols where the collision occurs.

-The UE does not expect to be configured with SRS-PosResource on a carrier of a serving cell with slot formats comprised of DL and UL symbols, not configured for PUSCH/PUCCH transmission.
+Unless specified otherwise, the UE does not expect to be configured with SRS-PosResource on a carrier of a serving cell with slot formats comprised of DL and UL symbols, not configured for PUSCH/PUCCH transmission.

 Timing Error Group (TEG) at UE side is defined: